-In the automatic power-down mode, the part can be operated at a sample rate that is considerably less than 100 kHz.
-In this case, the power consumption will be reduced and will depend on the sample rate.
+In the automatic power-down mode then the part may be operated at a sample rate which is considerably less than 100 kHz.
+In this case the power consumption will be reduced and will depend on the sample rate.
 Figure 13 shows a graph of the power consumption versus sampling rates from 10 Hz to 1 kHz in the automatic power-down mode.
-The conditions are 2.7 V supply, 25°C, serial clock frequency of 8.33 MHz, and the data was read after conversion.
+The conditions are 2.7 V supply 25°C, serial clock frequency of 8.33 MHz and the data was read after conversion.